EPCCed/blender4science/README.md

-This repository contains a set of tools to ease the ingestion and render of scientific data.
+This repository contains a set of tools to help with the ingestion and render of scientific data.
 Specifically, in includes a set of ParaView scripts to generate sequences of `.ply` and `.vdb` files and a Blender addon to read and interact with them.
 Each tool and script is designed to be easily used on a headless system like a HPC.